Kautubhbhusane/service_skeleton/app/api/README_API_GUIDE.txt

-API Development Guide – app/api/
+API Folder – Conventions & Rules

-This folder contains all the service APIs for the project.
+This folder (app/api/) contains all API route modules for the project.
-The __init__.py auto-discovers any APIRouter defined here, so you don’t need to register routes manually in main.py.

-Steps to Add a New API

-Create a new file in this folder (e.g., service_user.py).

-Import & create a router:
+Routers from these modules are automatically discovered and included into the main FastAPI app.

+Rules for Writing APIs

+Each API module must define:

 from fastapi import APIRouter

 router = APIRouter()

-(Optional) Define a prefix/suffix for grouping your routes:
+ROUTE_PREFIX = "/<your-route-name>"

+router → instance of APIRouter().

+ROUTE_PREFIX → the base path under which this router will be mounted (must start with /).

+File naming conventions:

+File names must be snake_case (e.g., users.py, orders.py).

+Do not start file names with _ (private modules are ignored).

+Example API module:

+# app/api/users.py

+from fastapi import APIRouter

+router = APIRouter()
-ROUTE_PREFIX = "/users"   # Will appear as /api/users/*
+ROUTE_PREFIX = "/users"
-# OR
-ROUTE_SUFFIX = "users"    # Loader will mount as /api/users/*

-Write your endpoints inside the file:

 @router.get("/")
-async def list_users():
+def list_users():
-    return {"msg": "List of users"}
+    return ["kaustubh", "pinu"]

 @router.post("/")
-async def create_user(user: dict):
+def create_user(user: dict):
-    return {"msg": "User created", "data": user}
+    return {"status": "created", "user": user}

-That’s it – The loader in __init__.py will auto-register your routes when the app starts.

-if you wish to create a folder inside api/ for better organization (e.g., v1/, admin/), you can do that too.
-Just ensure each sub-folder has an __init__.py with an APIRouter instance. (copy it from this folder’s __init__.py).
+This will be available at:

+GET /api/users/

+POST /api/users/

+How routers are included:

+The __init__.py auto-imports all modules in this folder.

+Each router is automatically registered with its ROUTE_PREFIX.

+In main.py, we just include the parent router